Get Help from Experienced Child Custody Modification Lawyers

 How hard is it to modify custody?
 If parents agree and can work out a plan between themselves, they can change custody terms by simply entering into a written agreement with the new terms and requesting that the Judge sign it and the Court file it as an official Court order.
 Even if you agree with the other parent, it is still a very good idea to have an attorney review the agreement to make sure your rights and interests are protected before presenting it for sign-off by a judge and either you are not giving away too much or you are inadvertently doing something determinantal to your rights for the long term.

 But in cases where one parent doesn’t want a change, modifying custody becomes much more difficult.
 You will have to provide appropriate documentation and other evidence — possibly including witnesses, depending on the circumstances — to prove that the modification is significant, necessary, and in your child’s interests.
 You face a courtroom hearing that can become contentious with the other parent and their attorney.
-At MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, in Hackensack, we will guide you through every step of the process and stand with you in the hearing.
+At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, in Hackensack, we will guide you through every step of the process and stand with you in the hearing.

 Our lawyers have in-depth insight into New Jersey’s child custody laws and will make sure they are applied fairly when you request a modification.
 Call us for help at (201) 880-9770.